rygwdn/obsidian-mcp-plugin/README.md

 Once the plugin is enabled, it registers a `/mcp` endpoint with the Obsidian Local REST API.
 This endpoint can be used by MCP clients to send requests to Obsidian.

+### Configuration

+The plugin settings can be found in the Obsidian settings page under "MCP Plugin":

+- **Enable Resources**: When enabled, allows registering vault files as MCP resources that can be accessed directly by the client.
+- **Enable Prompts**: When enabled, loads prompts from the configured prompts folder.
+- **Prompts Location**: The folder path (relative to vault root) where prompt files are stored.
+Default is `prompts`.

 ### Endpoint

 ```